OCISRAEL/oci-foundations-lab/README.md

 7. Change the instace port to **5000**

-8. Specift the following **Health Check Policy:**
+8. Specify the following **Health Check Policy:**

     1. **Protocol:** TCP
     2. **Port:** 22
-    3. Leave other options with the default values
+    3. Leave all other options with their default values

 9. Set **Backend Set** name to: bs-demo